-4. Management Distraction – As we all know, when you’re fighting fires and responding to crises related to late deliveries, you and your team aren’t working on productive endeavors to further your company's (or your customers) long-term strategic goals.
-For today’s high-impact managers, time is the scarcest resource.
+4. Management Distraction – As we all know, when you’re fighting fires and responding to crises related to late deliveries, you and your team aren’t working on productive endeavors to further your companies (or your customers) long-term strategic goals.
+For today’s high-impact managers, time is the scarcest of resources.
 Investment in supply-chain relationships that minimize firefighting is a high-leverage use of time.

-5. On-Time Product Delivery is Simply Table Stakes - On the journey to building high-productivity, value-creating relationship with your suppliers, delivering products on time is just the table stakes to get in the door.
-Conversations that you want your supply-chain team to be having with your suppliers, whether about DFM (Design-for-Manufacturing), improved EDI (Electronic Data Interchange), VMI (Vendor-Managed Inventory) or other higher-level collaboration initiatives, can’t take place (practically speaking) until the trust is established between the supply-chain actors with each demonstrating their ability to deliver upon their commitments.
+5. On-Time Product Delivery is Simply Table Stakes - On the journey to building high-productivity, value-creating relationship with your suppliers.
+Conversations that you want your supply-chain team to be having with your suppliers, whether about DFM (Design-for-Manufacturing), improved EDI (Electronic Data Interchange), VMI (Vendor-managed Inventory) or other higher-level collaboration initiatives, can’t take place (practically speaking) until the trust is established between the supply-chain actors with each demonstrating their ability to deliver upon their commitments.

 About the Author: